LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 The GItlab CI instance used by the RAJA project lives in the Livermore Computing (LC) Collaboration Zone (CZ).
-It runs builds and tests in LC resource and compiler environments important to many RAJA user applications.
+It runs builds and tests in LC resource and compiler environments important to RAJA user applications at LLNL.

 Constraints
 -----------